ranfysvalle02/blog-drafts/llm-agg.md

 1. **MongoDB Atlas Cluster:** Create your free cluster and [load the Sample Dataset](https://www.mongodb.com/basics/sample-database).

+2. **Sample Dataset: sample_analytics.transcations**

-2. **SERPER_API_KEY:** Sign up for a free account at [https://serper.dev](https://serper.dev/).
+3. **SERPER_API_KEY:** Sign up for a free account at [https://serper.dev](https://serper.dev/).
 Serper is a Google Search API that will grant our CrewAI setup access to real-time market data and news, enriching our analysis beyond just database calculations.

-3. **LLM Resource:** CrewAI supports various LLM connections, including local models (Ollama), APIs like Azure, and all LangChain LLM components for customizable AI solutions.
+4. **LLM Resource:** CrewAI supports various LLM connections, including local models (Ollama), APIs like Azure, and all LangChain LLM components for customizable AI solutions.
 [Click here to learn more about CrewAI LLM Support](https://docs.crewai.com/how-to/LLM-Connections/)

 ## Supercharge Investment Analysis with MongoDB and CrewAI